E-money (EMI) Licence UK - Electronic Money Institution Licence, UK

 -

-the execution of payment transactions, including transfers of funds on a payment account with the user’s payment service provider or with another payment service provider, including, execution of direct debits, including one-off direct debits; execution of payment transactions through a payment card or a similar device; execution of credit transfers, including standing orders;
+The execution of payment transactions, including transfers of funds on a payment account with the user’s payment service provider or with another payment service provider, including:

 -